wdgstl/ds2002-course/dataprojects/dp1.md

 Next, below your instantiation of the `app = FastAPI()` object, enter these lines:

 ```
-app.mount("/static", StaticFiles(directory="static"), name="static")
+app.mount("/static", StaticFiles(directory="static", html=True), name="static")

 HOST = os.environ.get('DBHOST')
 USER = os.environ.get('DBUSER')
 PASS = os.environ.get('DBPASS')
+DB = "mst3k"  # replace with your database name
 ```
 These lines configure FastAPI to display static pages and populate three new variables with the `ENV` variables you set above.

 ### Static Files

 Within the `app/` directory of your FastAPI, create a new subdirectory named `static`.
-Inside of it, copy these three files:
+Inside that new directory, copy three files:

 - [`index.html`](static/index.html) - A simple framework to display your API data for humans.
 - [`script.js`](static/script.js) - The logic of the page that communicates with your API.